feder-cr/Auto_Jobs_Applier_AIHawk/README.md

 ## Usage
-0. **LinkedIn language**
+0. **Account language**
-   To ensure the bot works, your LinkedIn language must be set to English.
+   To ensure the bot works, your account language must be set to English.

 2. **Data Folder:**
    Ensure that your data_folder contains the following files: